Modern Slavery: What does new legislation mean for beauty?

 In the most extreme cases, poor working conditions can constitute modern slavery.
 Any type of forced labour that involves coercion, deception, threat, or other violence can be classed as modern slavery.

-When it comes to the beauty industry, modern slavery has, sadly, sometimes been associated with nail and massage salons, which often rely on casual, or freelance workers – who may not get the same rights as other employees.
+When it comes to the beauty industry, modern slavery has, sadly, sometimes been associated some of our professional services, which often rely on casual, or freelance workers – who may not get the same rights as other employees.

 The government’s updated guidance includes: